-I’ve worked for three national park sites on Hawai‘i Island and Maui.
-At each, rocks arrived in the mail, most with a letter wrapped carefully around them, profusely apologizing for their removal.
+I’ve worked for three national park sites on Hawai‘i Island and on Maui, and rocks would regularly arrive in the mail, most with a letter wrapped carefully around them, profusely apologizing for their removal.

 at Haleakalā National Park.
-This, despite the regular public-service announcements the park sends out public service announcements to discourage rock removal, “we get about 100 packages a month, and usually every single day.
-We freeze the rocks for a month to kill any possible organisms, then rocks [from] the park get put back in the park and we take the boxes of sand down to the beach.”
+This, despite the regular public-service announcements the park sends out to discourage rock removal.
+“We freeze the [returned] rocks for 30 days to kill any possible invasive organisms,” says Hodara.
+“Then we put rocks [from] the park back in the park and we take boxes of sand down to the beach.”

-Kainoa Horcajo, Hawaiian cultural ambassador at the Grand Wailea Resort, unpacks it this way: “I just got rocks sent to the hotel with a letter that said, ‘I took these rocks on our vacation even though I was told not to, and my business has suffered ever since.
-Please return them to their right place so that my business may be restored.’
+Kainoa Horcajo, former Hawaiian cultural ambassador at the Grand Wailea Resort, unpacks it this way: “I [once received] rocks sent to the hotel with a letter that said, I took these rocks on our vacation even though I was told not to, and my business has suffered ever since.
+Please return them to their right place so that my business may be restored.
 Security brings these things to me very carefully, with this idea that the rocks are cursed.
-And I say the rocks aren’t the problem, the person is the problem.
-We love to assign blame externally, [but] the idea of a curse is such a western concept.
+But I say the rocks aren’t the problem, the person is the problem.
+We love to assign blame externally, [but] the idea of a curse is such a Western concept.

 “This thing [this rock] that the Western world regards as an inanimate, lifeless object, Hawaiian culture conceptualizes as a physical being that has been able to bind, to make solid, all of the energies from the very beginning of time.
 So, who is important here?
 Not us.
 What’s important is the pōhaku.”